jeroenvandisseldorp/ksml/docs/tutorials/intermediate/aggregations.md

     %}
     ```

-??? info "Sum transaction amounts processor (click to expand)"
+??? info "JSON processor (with transformations) - click to expand"

     ```yaml
     {%